jMetal/jMetal/README.md

 * The R2 indicator can be applied now to fronts with more than two objectives.

 ### Miscelanea
 * Class [`ChartContainer`](https://github.com/jMetal/jMetal/blob/master/jmetal-core/src/main/java/org/uma/jmetal/util/chartcontainer/ChartContainer.java), which is being developed by @georgero5.
+This class allows to display information of algorithms while they are running, such as the current Pareto front approximation or the evolution of indicators such as the Hypervolume.
 See classes [DMOPSOMeasuresRunner](https://github.com/jMetal/jMetal/blob/master/jmetal-exec/src/main/java/org/uma/jmetal/runner/multiobjective/DMOPSOMeasuresRunner.java) and [NSGAIIMeasuresWithChartsRunner](https://github.com/jMetal/jMetal/blob/master/jmetal-exec/src/main/java/org/uma/jmetal/runner/multiobjective/NSGAIIMeasuresWithChartsRunner.java) for examples using it.
 * Added getters and setters to all the parameters of the operators.

 ## jMetal is available as a Maven Project in The Central Repository